doohee323/tz-storm/README.md

-This is a Storm example on vagrant.
+This is a Storm-Esper example on vagrant.
 =====================================

 You can run like this,